- Search The Registry

 Born in Nevis, West Indies.
 Cyril Valentine Briggs moved to New York City in 1905 and got his first writing job at the Amsterdam News in 1912.
 In 1917, Briggs founded the African Blood Brotherhood (ABB) to stop lynching in the South and racial discrimination in the North.
 In 1918, the ABB began publishing a magazine called The Crusader.

 As the leader of the ABB, Briggs called for “control by African American workers of the means of production which employed them, whether in industry or in agriculture.”
 He also became a leading exponent of racial separatism, calling for “government of the Negro people, for the Negro people and by the Negro people.”

-Briggs joined the socialist A. Philip Randolph and other Black intellectuals in urging the United States to deport Garvey.
+Briggs joined the socialist A. Philip Randolph and other black intellectuals urged the United States to deport Garvey.
 In 1958 Briggs was brought before the House Un-American Activities Committee.
-He told the committee he would not answer its questions, since the committee had ignored those who kept Jim Crow thriving, especially the Ku Klux Klan.
-Cyril Valentine Briggs died October 18, 1966.
+He told the committee he would not answer its questions since it had ignored those who kept Jim Crow thriving, especially the Ku Klux Klan.
+Cyril Valentine Briggs died on October 18, 1966.